-LVT 2014 r 2014 wh 2011 rosé STGT lives truly at this domaine, with two consistent and terroir-expressive Vacqueyras reds, full of sun, pepper and inner strength, made by the utterly unassuming Guy Ricard.
+LVT 2017 r 2015 wh 2011 rosé STGT lives truly at this domaine, with two consistent and terroir-expressive Vacqueyras reds, full of sun, pepper and inner strength, made by the utterly unassuming Guy Ricard.
 The Vieilles Vignes, oldest Grenache 1917, youngest Grenache 1945, is a little deeper than the Classique, but both are genuine, middle to long-term perfomrers of high quality and interest.
 Among the lesser names, the Vin de Pays red was a ***(*) VALUE wine in 2013, a fab VALUE also in 2015 and 2016.
 The Côtes du Rhône red in 2013 was a ***(*) STGT wine, as was the **** Vacqueyras Laura white in 2015

-LVT 2015 r 2016 wh Top name, organic for years, biodynamic since 2011.
+LVT 2017 r 2018 wh Top name, organic for years, biodynamic since 2011.
 Lopy is the top wine, made every year, and is the first selection from his cellar.
 It is always between **** and *****, the latter the case in 2010 and 2016.
 There is also Oumeto, which can be 100% old Grenache (mainly 1940s), and is produced in limited 1,500 bottle amounts.
-The title of the other red wine rotates as Serge names it after his three daughters, one year at a time.
-So Floureto was the title in 2010, 2007, 2004, 2001 etc. The other two are Doucinello (2017, 2014 etc) and Azalaïs (2015, 2012 etc).
+The title of the principal red wine rotates as Serge names it after his three daughters, one year at a time.
+So Floureto was the title in 2016, 2013, 2010, 2007, 2004, 2001 etc. The other two are Doucinello (2017, 2014 etc) and Azalaïs (2015, 2012 etc).
 Serge officially "retired" on 1 October 2015, having arrived on the domaine in 1979.
 His son Frédéri is very enthusiastic about the vineyard, and is working well.
 He is gradually reducing the old Syrah for the Lopy wine, stating, quite correctly, that the Plateau de Garrigues is too hot for it.
 This is very much in the top three domaines of Vacqueyras, and the wines can be cellared for a couple of decades.